 Consult with Us Before Pleading Guilty to a Marijuana DWI

 It may seem easier to just put a marijuana DWI charge behind you by pleading guilty, especially if this is the first offense.
 But you’d be doing yourself a disservice and potentially greater harm.
 Our experienced Charlotte criminal lawyers know how to fight your marijuana DWI charge so that you may avoid serious consequences, including having a permanent record, loss of driving privileges, fines, and even jail time.
-Before you take a plea, contact Randall & Stump, PLLC at (980) 237-4579 for a free, confidential case consultation.
+Before you take a plea, contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 for a free, confidential case consultation.